hopsoft/han/readme.md

 HAN facilitates this navigation by communicating the possibilities.

 At it's core, HAN defines the [response](#response), [resource](#resource), & resource [transitions](#transitions).
-*The response's resource value can be a single object or a list of objects.*

-HAN does not make assumptions about API consumers.
+*HAN does not make assumptions about API consumers.*
-Neither does it presume to dictate UI concerns.
+*Neither does it presume to dictate UI concerns.*

 ## State Machine Example